NewsLocal News

 All of the artifacts the team found will make their way to a curation facility in Jefferson City.

-They are working on creating a plaque to mark the former home of William H. Tinder near 3rd and Broadway.
+Additionally, a plaque will be created to mark the former home of William H. Tinder near 3rd and Broadway.